Click on a topic below to go directly to the related Q&A.

 A: You must complete the nonpublic New School Registration Form and fax it to the number indicated on the bottom of the form.

-To receive nursing services, technology, security and textbook, your school must complete the Nonpublic School Enrollment Report, which can be accessed starting in November through the NJDOE Homeroom Page.
+To receive nursing services, technology, security and textbook program funding, your school must have completed the Nonpublic School Enrollment Report in the prior year, (access to the report starts in November through the NJDOE Homeroom Page).
 Prior to the opening of the enrollment report, all nonpublic school administrators will receive an email from Nonpublic School Services with instructions on how to access the enrollment report along with your school's user ID and password.
 The data provided from the Nonpublic School Enrollment Report is used to determine eligibility/entitlement for certain state and federal aid programs.
 Nonpublic schools that have applied or received funds previously must reapply annually for these programs.

 A: IDEA Part B funding for nonpublic schools is based on a proportionate share calculation using enrollment information collected by public school districts (through NJSMART) in October of each year.
 This number generates the allocation for the following year.
 The proportionate share amount of Part-B funds is equal to the number of students with disabilities ages 3-21 that were reported as of the last school day prior to October 16.
 This number is then divided by the total number of students with disabilities ages 3-21 (public and nonpublic in your district) that were reported as of the last school day prior to October 16, and then multiplied by the total IDEA-B basic allocation for your district.
 Please go to U.S. Department of Education website for additional information.

-A: Title I funding is allocated to the Title I districts in which your eligible students reside at the same per-pupil amount as public school students residing in Title I districts.
+A: Title I funding is allocated to the Title I districts in which your eligible students reside.
 The Title I district of residence is responsible for providing supplemental services (i.e. additional learning opportunities) directly to eligible nonpublic students.
 Services provided cannot benefit the entire school, as these services are only for nonpublic students that meet the established eligibility criteria.
 Please go to Equitable Participation of Nonpublic Students for Title I for additional information.